msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 Please refer to this [article](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-solution-template-kubernetes-trouble) for specifics about how the `Kubernetes Cluster` marketplace item works on Azure Stack.

+Follow this [article](https://docs.microsoft.com/azure-stack/user/azure-stack-version-profiles-azurecli2) to configure and login to your Azure Stack instance using Azure CLI

 ## Gathering logs

 The Bash scripts on this directory are aim to simplify the collection of relevant logs from your Kubernetes cluster.
-Instead of SSH-ing into the cluster nodes, you can simply download and execute script `getkuberneteslogs.sh` and wait for the logs to be saved back into your workstation.
+Instead of SSH-ing into the cluster nodes, you can simply download and extract the latest [release](https://github.com/msazurestackworkloads/azurestack-gallery/releases/download/diagnosis-v0.1.0/diagnosis.zip) and execute script `getkuberneteslogs.sh`

 These are the logs retrieved by the script:

 - Microsoft Azure Linux Agent (waagent) logs
-- Cloud-init logs
 - Custom Script Extension logs
-- Running Docker container metadata
+- Running kube-system container metadata
-- Running Docker container logs
+- Running kube-system container logs
 - Kubelet service status and journal
 - Etcd service status and journal
 - Gallery item's DVM logs

-Please be aware that the log collector script needs to update file `~/.ssh/config` in order to connect to the cluster's worker nodes.
-While the script will try to back it up and then restore it once the process is complete, it may be a good a idea to create your own copy.

-After the log collection process is complete, the script will also try to look for common issues or misconfigurations.
-If any of those are found, they will be saved in file `ALL_ERRORS.txt`.
+- kube-system Snapshot

+## Required Parameters

+`-u, --user`           - The administrator username for the cluster VMs

+`-i, --identity-file`  - RSA private key tied to the public key used to create the Kubernetes cluster (usually named 'id_rsa')

+`-g, --resource-group` - Kubernetes cluster resource group

+## Optional Parameters

+`-n, --user-namespace`        - Collect logs from containers in the specified namespaces (`kube-system` logs are always collected)

+`--disable-host-key-checking` - Sets SSH's `StrictHostKeyChecking` option to `no` while the script executes.
+Only use in a safe environment.

+`--upload-logs`                - Persists retrieved logs in an Azure Stack storage account.
+Logs can be found in `KubernetesLogs` resource group.

+`--api-model`                  - Persists apimodel.json file in an Azure Stack Storage account.
+                                 Upload apimodel.json file to storage account happens when `--upload-logs` parameter is also provided.